littleWhiteDuck/SimpleHook/README_EN.md

 ### 1.hook has no effect

-> You may not have Turn on storage permission to write configuration (top of settings page)
->
-> If it is not enabled, it will only read data from the database, but there is a problem, https://medium.com/androiddevelopers/package-visibility-in-android-11-cc857f221cd9
->
-> Turn on storage permission to write configuration, still no effect:
->
-> You can view the framework log.
-If it prompts that the storage file has no storage file configuration, make sure to enable the write storage configuration
->
+> - You can see the xposed framework(example: LSPosed) log, whether there is an error, etc.
-> In addition, in some cases, the storage file update configuration needs to be refreshed manually.
-It can be refreshed by opening, closing, editing and saving.
+>- In some cases, the storage file update configuration needs to be manually refreshed, open, close, edit and save to refresh
->
-> You also need to manually refresh the configuration to switch between the ROOT version and the normal version (generally only needed for extended configuration)
->
-> After uninstalling and reinstalling the target application, it is generally necessary to manually refresh the configuration (generally only required for extended configuration)
+> - Please grant the required permissions (below android11: storage permission, android11 and above: ROOT permission)

 ### 2. What is smali transfer configuration